 Administrative Fees Received - The Foundation administers various funds contributed by individuals and organizations.
 These funds are managed through pools of assets and are charged an annual administrative fee, assessed on a monthly basis, based on a percentage of the fair value of the assets of the fund.
 Administrative fees are recognized in the fiscal year in which they occur.
 In accordance with practices that are common among community foundations, the Foundation presents administrative fees received from consolidated entities on a gross basis.
-Administrative fees received for the years ended December 31, 2019 and 2018, included \$12,246,499 and \$11,367,136, respectively, of fees from organizations that are consolidated in the Foundation's consolidated financial statements.
+Administrative fees received for the years ended December 31, 2020 and 2019, included \$24,461,125 and \$12,246,499, respectively, of fees from organizations that are consolidated in the Foundation's consolidated financial statements.

-Donated Services - The Foundation records contributed services if the services received create or enhance longlived assets or require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-A number of unpaid volunteers, who serve in the capacity of Board members and various volunteer assistants, have made significant contributions of their time in the furtherance of the Foundation's programs.
+Donated Services - The Foundation records contributed services if the services received create or enhance long-lived assets or require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
+A number of unpaid volunteers, who serve in the capacity of board members and various volunteer assistants, have made significant contributions of their time in the furtherance of the Foundation's programs.
 The value of this contributed time is not reflected in these consolidated financial statements since it does not meet the above recognition criteria.

 Income Taxes - The Foundation and its supporting organizations are exempt from federal income tax under the provisions of Section 501(c)(3) of the IRC.
 In accordance with IRC regulations, the Foundation is taxed on unrelated business income, which consists of earnings from activities not related to the exempt purpose of the Foundation.
-The Foundation accounts for tax uncertainties based on a more likely than not recognition threshold whereby tax benefits are only recognized when the Foundation believes that they have a greater than 50% likelihood of being sustained upon examination by taxing authorities.
-The Foundation has evaluated all its tax positions and determined that it had no uncertain income tax positions as of December 31, 2019 or 2018.
+The Foundation accounts for tax uncertainties based on a more likely than not recognition threshold whereby tax benefits are only recognized when the Foundation believes they have a greater than 50% likelihood of being sustained upon examination by taxing authorities.
+The Foundation has evaluated all its tax positions and determined that it had no uncertain income tax positions as of December 31, 2020 and 2019.